What Causes High Blood Pressure? Understanding Your Risk Factors

 The best way to understand your blood pressure patterns is to monitor regularly at home.
 Use a reliable blood pressure monitor and plot your results on our Blood Pressure Chart to spot trends and share them with your GP.

-Summary: Knowledge is Power
+Get The Handbook →Summary: Knowledge is Power

 You cannot change your genetics or your age, but you can control your lifestyle.